dmortell/eos/README.md

 To enable sign-in to your Vercel app, in Firebase > Authentication > Sign-in Method, add the Vercel domain `your-app.vercel.app` to Authorised Domains
 <!-- // This domain (eos-gamma.vercel.app) is not authorized to run this operation.
 Add it to the OAuth redirect domains list in the Firebase console -> Auth section -> Sign in method tab.
 https://eos-gamma.vercel.app/ -->

+In Vercel > Git connect project to your git repository

 You could also consider deploying to https://surge.sh/ as an alternative to Vercel